RoBOPPics/BB/_pages/app-man-patternDesigner.md

 When you tap on a pattern in a Pattern Library, it opens up in the Pattern Designer.

-The Pattern Designer has three tabs: Shot Pattern, Description and Settings.
+The Pattern Designer has two tabs: Shot Pattern and Description.
 Tapping on each tab will navigate to that page, or you can swipe to move between each page.

 ## Shot Pattern
 The Shot Pattern shows the shots that make up the pattern, and the order of those shots.